declankeyesbevan/spotify-my-words/README.md

 Yo dawg we heard you like songs so we got you to send us some letters to get back a playlist.

 ## About
+Dev challenge for a job application which tests API creation and consumption.

 Send a query string of letters and you will get back a playlist of songs from Spotify which start with the same letters.
 For example if your query string is `cool` you could get back: